Chamith95/next-employee-crud-fe/README.md

 ## Prequisite

+1.Nodejs should be installed

-The backend should be running on http://localhost:3005
+2.The backend should be running on http://localhost:3005

-## Getting Started
+## Running the  App

-First, install the dependencies the development server:
+First, install the dependencis:

 ```bash
 npm install